Disclosure

-A multi-layer intelligence system that monitors five independent signal domains, scores their convergence, and synthesises high-conviction intelligence briefs.
+A multi-layer intelligence system that monitors four primary signal layers plus a narrative overlay, scores their convergence, and synthesises high-conviction intelligence briefs.
 Every assessment traces back to observable data.
-Every prediction is tracked and scored.
+Every prediction is tracked, timestamped, and scored against outcomes.

-Each signal layer operates on fundamentally different data sources with different dynamics.
+Each primary signal layer operates on fundamentally different data sources with different dynamics.
 This independence is what makes convergence meaningful.
-If the layers were correlated, overlap would be expected and uninformative.
+Calendar and celestial data serve as narrative context for understanding actor beliefs, not as independent predictive signals.

 NEXUS does not predict events.
 It identifies conditions under which events become more probable.
 The distinction matters: prediction implies certainty, while convergence analysis surfaces elevated probability windows.